searx/searx/docs/admin/installation-apache.rst

 =============

-Be warned, with this setup, your instance isn't :ref:`protected <searx filtron>`.
-Nevertheless it is good enough for intranet usage and it
+Be warned, with this setup, your instance isn't :ref:`protected <searx filtron>`, nevertheless it is good enough for intranet usage.
+In modern Linux distributions, the `mod_proxy_uwsgi`_ is compiled into the *normal* apache package and you need to install only the :ref:`uWSGI <searx uwsgi>` package:
-demonstrates: *how different the uwsgi support is, depending on the distribution*.
-To enable :ref:`uWSGI <searx uwsgi>` support you need to install the apache `apache uwsgi`_ support:

 .. tabs::